zhaobaoping/test/BUMO_CTP_Standard.rst

 Overview
 ---------

-CTP1.0(Contract Token Protocol)provides protocol standards for issuing tokens based on BUMO contracts.
+CTP (Contract Token Protocol) provides protocol standards for issuing tokens based on BUMO contracts.
 CTP also provides interfaces for third parties to transfer and use tokens.
 BUMO smart contracts which are implemented in javascript include an initialization function ``init`` and two entry functions ``main`` and ``query``.
 The ``init`` function is mainly for initializing parameters, and ``main`` function for data writing, ``query`` function for data query.